mkashwin/unifiednamespace/README.md

 While HIVEMQ has the best documentation and community support I decided try out EMQX for the following reasons
 * EMQX is written in erlang which has a lower footprint than java (HIVEMQ).
 They also provide 2 versions of the broker, one specifically lightweight for edge deployment and the standard for enteprise or cloud deployment
 * All the three have extension capabilities via standard as well as custom plugins.
-However I liked the rules plugin from EMQX which comes by default allowing for lot of flexibility for pre and post processing messages
+However I liked the rules plugin from EMQX which comes by default allowing for lot of flexibility for pre and post processing messages.
+Also EMQX seems to be supporting the ability to create plugins in y
 * All three deploy very easily on K8s and all three have community (free) as well as commercial offering
+* All three support **MQTT 5** which is critical for manufacturers and **Sparkplug B** support

-**Important Note:** The community edition of these brokers do not provide all functionalies. e.g. EMQX community doesnt allow plugins to be triggered on message delivery (this is an enterprise feature)
+>**Important Note:** The community edition of these brokers do not provide all functionalies. e.g. EMQX community doesnt allow plugins to be triggered on message delivery (this is an enterprise feature).
+As I wanted this solution to be completely opensource and free, I decided to write an MQTT client subscribing to `"#"`.
+This works but is less efficient than creating a plugin within the broker and natively persisting the messages to a database

-### GraphDB
+### **GraphDB**
+I choose to go with [Neo4J](https://neo4j.com/) simply because it was the only graphDB I was aware of as well as the fact that it runs seamlessly on Kubernetes

+> **Note:** The clustering feature of neo4j on K8s is an enterprise feature and not available in the community version

-### Historian
+### **Historian**

 ### Plugin / MQTT Client to subscribe and write to the above data bases